openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Add two private networks (net01, and net02).
     4. Add one  subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.102.0/24) to each network.
+Disable gateway for all subnets.
     5. Navigate to Project ->  Compute -> Instances
-    6. Launch instances VM_1 and VM_2 in the network192.168.101.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter1 az.
+    6. Launch instances VM_1 and VM_2 in the network 192.168.101.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter1 az.
+Attach default private net as a NIC 1.
-    7. Launch instances VM_3 and VM_4 in the 192.168.102.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter2 az.
+    7. Launch instances VM_3 and VM_4 in the network 192.168.102.0/24 with image TestVM-VMDK and flavor m1.tiny in vcenter2 az.
+Attach default private net as a NIC 1.
     8. Verify that VMs of same networks should communicate between each other.
-Send icmp ping from VM 1 to VM2, VM 3 to VM4 and vice versa.
+Send icmp ping from VM_1 to VM_2, VM_3 to VM_4 and vice versa.
     9. Verify that VMs of different networks should not communicate between each other.
-Send icmp ping from VM 1 to VM3, VM_4 to VM_2 and vice versa.
+Send icmp ping from VM_1 to VM_3, VM_4 to VM_2 and vice versa.
     10. Create Router_01, set gateway and add interface to external network.
-    11. Attach private networks to router.
+    11. Enable gateway on subnets.
+Attach private networks to router.
     12. Verify that VMs of different networks should communicate between each other.
-Send icmp ping from VM 1 to VM3, VM_4 to VM_2 and vice versa.
+Send icmp ping from VM_1 to VM_3, VM_4 to VM_2 and vice versa.
     13. Add new Router_02, set gateway and add interface to external network.
     14. Detach net_02 from Router_01 and attach to Router_02
     15. Assign floating IPs for all created VMs.
     16. Verify that VMs of different networks should communicate between each other.
-Send icmp ping from VM 1 to VM3, VM_4 to VM_2 and vice versa
+Send icmp ping from VM_1 to VM_3, VM_4 to VM_2 and vice versa.

 Expected result